vtjc2002/LearnAI-Bootcamp/lab02.2-building_bots/1_Dialogs_and_Regex.md

 Estimated Time: 60-75 minutes

-## Important - Temporary Warning - April 2019
+## Important Note - April 2019 - Workaround Instructions - Beginning

+This lab, **Dialogs and Regex**, is under maintenance.
+The hands-on activiites won't work, since the EchoBot template changed.
+To complete this training, please follow the workaround steps below:

+1. The theory present in this lab is still relevant.
+You should read everything, but don't create, download, open, remove, or rename anything.
-This lab is under maintenance.
-Using the "Finished Solution", located in the **resources/code/FinishedPictureBot-Part0** folder, start from the [2_Azure_Search](./2_Azure_Search.md) lab.
+1. Using the "Finished Solution", located in the **resources/code/FinishedPictureBot-Part0** folder, start from the [2_Azure_Search](./2_Azure_Search.md) lab.
+1. Also execute the [LUIS](./3_LUIS.md) lab.
-Also, you need to follow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) process to deploy your Bot to Azure, instead of using part 4 of this lab, "4_Publishing_and_Register".
+1. Follow [this](https://docs.microsoft.com/en-us/azure/bot-service/bot-builder-deploy-az-cli?view=azure-bot-service-4.0&tabs=csharp) process to deploy your Bot to Azure, **instead of using part 4 of this lab, "4_Publishing_and_Register"**.

-**The theory present in this lab is still relevant, including the process of downloading, from the Azure portal, the code of a template.
-You can, and you should, read everything.
-Just do not perform any action and follow the instructions in the paragraph above.**

-**There is no target date for when the maintenance of this lab will be made.
+**Stay tuned for further updates.
 Every collaboration is welcome.**

+## Important Note - April 2019 - Workaround Instructions - End

 ## Building a Bot